Amin-MAG/My-Notes/Golang.md

 ## To Assembly

-To see the assembly code.
+To see the assembly code:

 ```bash
 go tool compile -S file.go > file.s